statisticalbiotechnology/bibook/bibook/pairwise/alignment_intro.md

 ## Alignment Type

-If we want to find an optimal alignment of the full length sequences, we are searching a *global* alignment type.
-If we search the highest scoring stretch of an alignment, you should use a *local* alignment type.
-You can also use a semi-global alignment, searching for an optimal alignment, with the exception for any overshooting sequence terminals.

-To expand on the alignment types, let's delve deeper into global, local, and semi-global alignments, their definitions, differences, and use cases:

-### Global Alignment

-#### Definition

-Global alignment aligns two sequences in their entirety, from start to finish.
-It's particularly useful when the sequences are of similar length and you're interested in comparing them across their whole length.

-#### Use Case

-Global alignment is ideal for comparing closely related sequences to identify small differences, such as mutations in genes from individuals of the same species or closely related species.
-The Needleman-Wunsch algorithm is a classic method for performing global alignments.

-### Local Alignment

-#### Definition

-Local alignment identifies the highest-scoring alignment for any substring of the compared sequences.
-Unlike global alignment, it focuses on regions of high similarity without forcing the alignment outside of these regions.

-#### Use Case

-Local alignments are best when the sequences under comparison are of different lengths or when only parts of the sequences are expected to be conserved.
-This approach is particularly useful in identifying functional domains within proteins or conserved motifs in DNA sequences.
-The Smith-Waterman algorithm is commonly used for local alignments.

-### Semi-Global Alignment

-#### Definition

-Semi-global alignment, also known as glocal alignment, seeks an optimal alignment for one sequence within the other, allowing for overhangs at either end of the shorter sequence without penalty.
-This method combines aspects of both global and local alignments, ensuring alignment across the entire length of one sequence while allowing extensions in the other.

-#### Use Case

-Semi-global alignments are particularly useful when aligning sequences where one is a substring or a longer version of the other, such as in gene annotation.
-This method is beneficial when aligning a gene to a full genomic sequence, where the gene (shorter sequence) is expected to align entirely, but the genomic sequence (longer sequence) may have extensions (overhangs) that are not part of the gene.

-Each alignment approach serves different purposes and is suited to particular scenarios in biological research.
-By understanding the nuances and applications of each method, researchers can select the most appropriate alignment strategy for their specific needs, whether they are comparing whole genomes, identifying conserved motifs, or annotating genes within longer sequences.
+The alignment type specifies which part of each sequence must be covered by the optimal alignment.

+**Global alignment** spans the full length of both sequences and penalises any unaligned ends.
+Use it when comparing closely related sequences of similar length — for example, orthologous genes from two species.
+The classic algorithm is [Needleman–Wunsch](needleman).

+**Local alignment** finds the highest-scoring contiguous region of similarity anywhere within the two sequences, ignoring flanking regions entirely.
+Use it when only part of each sequence is expected to match — for example, detecting a conserved domain in otherwise divergent proteins.
+The classic algorithm is [Smith–Waterman](waterman).

+**Semi-global alignment** requires one sequence to be fully covered while allowing unpenalised overhangs at either end of the other.
+Use it when a shorter sequence (e.g. a gene) should align entirely within a longer one (e.g. a genome).
+See [variants of Needleman–Wunsch](semi).

 ## Alignment Algorithm